en

 The importance of UBO

-A UBO is a person who is the ultimate owner or has control over an organisation.
-This can, of course, be several people.
-The UBO statement sent to you states how you should determine the UBO of your organisation and what percentage of voting rights, participation or control applies.
-Some insurers use the statutory percentage of 25%, others use 50%.
-Please look at this carefully.
+A UBO is the person who ultimately owns or controls an organisation.
+There can, of course, be more than one.
+The UBO declaration we send you explains how to identify the UBO of your organisation and which threshold applies for voting rights, shares, or control.
+Some insurers apply the statutory threshold of 25%; others use 50%.
+Please read this carefully.

 Questions?